petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/using-fragments-to-build-multi-step-forms.md

 1. Under Stepper options, toggle the *Show Bullets Numbers* option to display/hide the numbers in the step indicators.

-1. Toggle the *Show Steps Titles* option to display/hide the titles.
+1. Toggle the *Show Step Titles* option to display/hide the titles.

    ![You can display/hide the numbers and titles in the step indicators in the Stepper fragment.](./using-fragments-to-build-multi-step-forms/images/09.png)

 ## Related Topics